 Go beyond your slide, do not fall into the trap of reading from the slides you need to make sure that you have them engaged and there is a level of performance that needs to be brought to your training.

-Contacting and to Learn More About Lillian
+Contacting Lillian and More About Lillian

 You can learn about Lillian by visiting:

 - Lillian’s Business website – learn more about her work and services both as a corporate trainer and speaker.

 Latest posts by Dr Valeria (Lo Iacono) Symonds (see all)

 - Building Resilience in the Workplace Training Course Materials - September 21, 2020

 - 21 Free Fun IceBreakers for Online Teaching, Students & Virtual and Remote Teams - August 22, 2020